History of Rosa DeLauro in Timeline

 December 17, 2008: Considered for Labor Secretary

-On December 17, 2008, the Wall Street Journal reported that DeLauro was a top contender for Labor Secretary in the Obama administration.
+On December 17, 2008, the Wall Street Journal reported that DeLauro was "a top contender" for Labor Secretary in the Obama administration, though Hilda Solis was eventually nominated.

 November 2009: Critical of Stupak-Pitts Amendment

-In November 2009, DeLauro was critical of the Stupak-Pitts Amendment, which places limits on taxpayer-funded abortions in the context of the Affordable Health Care for America Act.
+In November 2009, DeLauro was critical of the Stupak-Pitts Amendment, which placed limits on taxpayer-funded abortions in the context of the Affordable Health Care for America Act.

 November 2010: Birth Defects Prevention Act referred to Senate Committee

-In November 2010, the Birth Defects Prevention, Risk Reduction, and Awareness Act of 2010, sponsored by DeLauro, was received by the Senate and referred to the Committee on Health, Education, Labor, and Pensions.
+In November 2010, the Birth Defects Prevention, Risk Reduction, and Awareness Act of 2010 (H.R.
+5462), sponsored by DeLauro, was received by the Senate and referred to the Committee on Health, Education, Labor, and Pensions, though it was not voted on by the Senate.

-In August 2011, while the 3rd district suffered damage from Hurricane Irene, DeLauro was vacationing along Italy's Amalfi Coast and did not return until five days after the storm, drawing criticism.
+In August 2011, while the 3rd district suffered damage from Hurricane Irene, DeLauro was vacationing along Italy's Amalfi Coast, leading to criticism of her response.

-January 14, 2013: Introduced Bill for Voluntary Surrender of Assault Weapons
+January 14, 2013: Introduced Bill on Voluntary Surrender of Assault Weapons

 On January 14, 2013, DeLauro introduced a bill allowing for the voluntary surrender of assault-type weapons with compensation in the form of tax credits.